 1 8 oz cream cheese

-• With the back of a spoon, spread the mixture evenly around the tortillas, leaving an inch away from the edges.
-Using both hands, roll the tortillas tightly up like a cigar.
+• Use the back of a spoon to spread the mixture evenly over each tortilla, leaving about an inch of space from the edges.

 Baking Frozen Pinwheels

-• Bake in a 350-degree F preheated oven for 12 – 15 minutes or until slightly brown and bubbly.
+• Bake in a preheated 350-degree oven for approximately 10 minutes, or until golden brown and bubbly.

 Notes